JimmyJ-D/Surfs_Up/README.md

 ![June Summary](https://github.com/JimmyJ-D/Surfs_Up/blob/main/Resource/June%20Summary%20Statistics.png)

 1. The mean difference between temperatures in June and December is only ~ 3 degrees
-2. The maximum temperature difference from June to December is 2 degrees
+2. The maximum temperature difference between June and December is 2 degrees
-3. The greatest temperature difference between June and December is the minimal temperature.
+3. The greatest temperature difference between June and December is the their minimal temperatures.
 December minimal temperature is 8 degrees cooler than June minimal temperature

 ![December Summary](https://github.com/JimmyJ-D/Surfs_Up/blob/main/Resource/June%20Summary%20Statistics.png)